-ICU’s on-campus accommodation is a shared-living coeducational dormitory, Oak House, consisting of separate living pods, each with common living/dining areas.
-All rooms are double occupancy.
+ICU’s on-campus accommodation is a shared-living coeducational dormitory, cis a shared-living coeducational dormitory, consisting of separate living pods, each with common living/dining areas.
 Alcohol and smoking are prohibited.
 Internet access is available, but students must bring their own laptop.
 There is no meal plan.
 Students should budget approximately CAD$650 for purchased and self-prepared meals.

 The building is air-conditioned, and each pod has two showers, four toilets and a refrigerator.
 Each room is furnished with two beds, bedding, two desks, desk lights and closets.
 Each floor has a kitchenette furnished with a refrigerator, microwave ovens and induction cooktops, and a laundry room.

 Living with a Japanese family will enable you to experience Japanese culture, daily life and also to practice your Japanese language.
 If you cannot be accommodated in the homestay program, you will automatically be considered for your second housing preference depending on availability.

 TThe homestay program is administered by the company, Homestay in Japan.
 After acceptance into the program, applicants are required to apply via its website at www.homestay-in-japan.com/icu-summer/

 Those who decide to participate in the homestay program should be willing to experience the Japanese way of living and the daily lifestyle of the host family.
 Homestays offer advantages for learning about Japanese culture and for improving Japanese language skills; however, there may be drawbacks as well, such as lack of privacy, or over-expectation on the part of both the student and the host family.

 Homestay cost: approximately CAD$1800 (paid directly to “Homestay in Japan”)